wintercms/docs/backend-forms.md

         guests: [Guests only, Only guest users will be able to access this page.]
 ```

-Radio lists support the same methods for defining the options as the [dropdown field type](#field-dropdown).
+See [Specifying options](#specifying-options) for the different methods to specify the options.

 For radio lists the method could return either the simple array: **key => value** or an array of arrays for providing the descriptions: **key => [label, description]**.
 Options can be displayed inline with each other instead of in separate rows by specifying `cssClass: 'inline-options'` on the radio field config.

 <a name="field-range"></a>
 ### Range